 -

-The quick ratio of 0.97 suggests that T-Mobile US, Inc. may face challenges in meeting its short-term liabilities, which could impact liquidity.
+The quick ratio of 0.83 suggests that the company may face challenges in meeting short-term liabilities, which could impact liquidity.

 -